shaloo/docs.arcana/docs/concepts/ansmartc/an_smartc_flows.md

 # Arcana Contract Flows

-The interactions between various Arcana smart contracts corresponding to storage operations are captured by the following two workflows:
+The interactions between various Arcana smart contracts corresponding for various features offered by the Arcana Auth product are captured by the following two workflows:

 1. Data Access Flow
 2. New dApp Registration Flow